 Library Book (Lost or Damaged) – replacement cost

 A laptop computer is required to access online resources and complete online testing when in the classroom.
-Tablets are allowed for use in the classroom when not testing, cellphone use in the classroom is not allowed.
+Tablets – allowed for use in the classroom but not for testing.
+Cellphone use in the classroom is not allowed.
 Some required resources may not be suitable for the tablet or the phone.
 Any browser selected must be up-to-date.
 During state wide shut down conditions such as with COVID-19 – must be able to access Zoom links via laptop for class meetings and test monitoring.

 Minimum requirements on the laptop (Chromebook not allowed):

 - RAM: 1 gigabyte (GB) for 32-bit CPU, 2 GB for 64-bit processor or higher